 Roger May (b.
-1975) is an Appalachian American photographer and writer based in Pipestem, West Virginia.
-In addition to his photographic work, he is the director of the Appalachian South Folklife Center.
-He was born in the Tug River Valley, located on the West Virginia and Kentucky state line, in the heart of Hatfield and McCoy country.
-His photographs, essays, and interviews have been published by The New York Times, The Guardian, The Atlantic, Al Jazeera America, National Geographic, The Oxford American, Le Monde diplomatique, Photo District News, and others.
-In February 2014, he started the crowdsourced Looking at Appalachia project.
-May speaks about his work, about the visual representation of Appalachia.
+1975) is an Appalachian American photographer and writer based in Charleston, West Virginia.
+He was born in the Tug River Valley on the West Virginia and Kentucky border, in the heart of Hatfield and McCoy country.
+His work explores the complicated history of place, faith, and identity in the coalfields.
+In 2014, he started the crowdsourced Looking at Appalachia project.
+He lectures about his work and about the visual representation of Appalachia.